cmatheso/kv_service/kv_service/README.md

 # kv_service
-The kv_service is a very simple in memory key value cache.
-It can be manually interacted with using /docs via Swagger UI or for an example usage of it please see the test_client below.
+The kv_service is a very simple in memory key value cache REST service.
+It can be manually interacted with using /docs via Swagger UI or for an example usage of it please see the test_client.

+Available APIs include:
+/kv/[key]:
+GET - To retrieve the value
+POST - To set or update the value.
+Expected JSON payload as follows: "{ 'value': 'the value to store' }" DELETE - to delete the value

 ## Local Dev:
 - Switch to kv_service directory.